 An unattractive neck area such as the one of the top right is a dating death sentence.
 It makes you look obese or unhealthy even if you’re not.

-The main things you can do to get rid of neck fat are mewing, conscious hyoid muscle elevation, facial exercises and losing body fat.
-Plastic surgery options include neck lift, liposuction, and hyoid surgery.
+The main things you can do to get rid of neck fat are mewing, conscious hyoid muscle elevation, facial exercises, and losing body fat.
+Plastic surgery options include a neck lift, liposuction, and hyoid surgery.

 The most important lies in understanding the anatomy of the hyoid bone.
 The hyoid bone is a free-floating bone between your jaw and neck.
 Normally, it should rest between the C3 and C4 vertebrae.
 It doesn’t attach to other bones, but to a thin sheet of muscles called the mylohyoids.
 This means the hyoid can sink with age.
 But it also means you can improve its positioning in real-time just by contracting the right muscles.

 The hyoid bone determines the appearance of your submental region.
 This is the area under your jaw.
 This area is extremely important for your facial aesthetics.
 Note that we’re not talking about the Adam’s Apple here.
 The Adam’s Apple is a visible lump of the thyroid cartilage and resides much lower.

 If the hyoid bone is high and situated more towards the back, you’ll have a prominent jaw and a slim face with no neck fat.
 But your body fat percentage must also be low.